EOP-OMB/payment-accuracy/website/pages/programs/hhs-administration-for-children-and-families-acf-temporary-a-7b2a86d9.md

   Hide_Underpayments_Inability_to_Access_Data: true
   Improper_Payments_Rate: 0
   Insufficient_Documentation_to_Determine: 0.0
+  Program_Design_or_Structural_Issue: 0.0
+  Year: 2024
-  No_Estimates_Why: 'The HHS Temporary Assistance for Needy Families program is in
+  detail_No_Estimates_Why: 'The HHS Temporary Assistance for Needy Families program
-    Phase 2 but is not reporting an improper payment and unknown payment estimate for the current reporting year.
+    is in Phase 2 but is not reporting an improper payment and unknown payment estimate for the current reporting year.
 Statutory limitations preclude HHS from collecting the required information needed to develop a Temporary Assistance for Needy Families improper payment measurement or corrective action plans.
 Specifically, section